emiellensink/discotro/README.md

 # Once upon a time...
 ...
 I was part of a small group of friends who liked to visit demo scene parties.
 For those of you who don't know what this is, it's a LAN party where the focus is not on gaming but on (interactive) computer art.
-Google it if you want to know more about this phenomenon.
+Duck Duck Go it if you want to know more about this phenomenon.

 # Surprise compo
 Anyway... we were at a party in Germany, called The Ultimate Meeting, in 2006.
 As was tradition back then, the party also hosted a so called 'surprise compo' where we had a few hours to make an entry, during the party.
 This repository contains the result of a few hours of half drunk coding in the middle of the night.
 We ended up fourth place with it and were the only Mac demo.